namacha/python-magichue/README.md

 # python-magichue
 Magichue is a cheap smart led bulb that you can controll hue/saturate/brightnes and power over WiFi.
-Thet are available at Amazon or other online web shop.
+They are available at Amazon or other online web shop.

-I tested this library with [this bulb](http://www.amazon.co.jp/exec/obidos/ASIN/B0777LXQ4R/hatena-blog-22/).
+I tested this library with [this bulb](http://www.amazon.co.jp/exec/obidos/ASIN/B0777LXQ4R/).

 # Example